ni/install-systemlink-enterprise/guide/configuration/common-configuration.md

 The Test Monitor service can make use of a PostgresSQL connection string stored as a Kubernetes secret.
 You can deploy this secret by configuring the `testmonitor.secrets.database.connectionString` value in _systemlink-secrets.yaml_.
 If not managing secrets in the Helm chart, you will instead need to manually create this secret.

-**Option #2: Connection Paramaters
+**Option #2: Connection Parameters

-Alternatively, you can configure the invdividual connection parameters for the database in the Helm chart.
+Alternatively, you can configure the individual connection parameters for the database in the Helm chart.
 In _systemlink-values.yaml_, comment out the `testmonitor.database.connectionString` group and uncomment the `testmonitor.database.connectionInfo` group.
 Add the required parameters in the group.
 You will also need to configure `testmonitor.secrets.database.connectionPassword` in _systemlink-secrets.yaml_ or else create the required secret manually.

 ### Configuring the Dashboard Service

 The Dashboard service requires the hostname and credentials to be provided as a secret.
 You can configure this secret using the `dashboardhost.secrets.database` group in _systemlink-secrets.yaml_ if managing secrets with Helm.
-You will also need to ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.gfrafan.extraConfigmapMounts` configurations in _systemlink-values.yaml_ are enabled.
+You will also need to ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.grafana.extraConfigmapMounts` configurations in _systemlink-values.yaml_ are enabled.

-## Saltmaster TCP access
+## SaltMaster TCP access

 TODO